Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 There was a lot of wiping and overworking, but I was pleased with how they turned out and I could see things I’ve learned from reading and working in other mediums making themselves evident.
 And I enjoyed the time spent admiring the craftsmanship and design of these 100+-year-old leather shoes.

-Just before I took a break officially, I started working on a Fairfield Porter study I’ve admired since I found a book about his work at a used book store in Charleston, SC.
-(THIS is the book I bought.)
+Just before I took a break officially, I started working on a Fairfield Porter study I’ve admired since I found a book about his work at a used book store in Charleston, SC. ( is the book I bought.)

 original oil paintings | miss mustard seed | marian parsons